EtchUK/Etch.OrchardCore.SEO/README.md

 Define main hostname to redirect all domain variations and force SSL.

-#### Import

-This feature adds the ability to bulk import hostname redirects from an XLSX file.

 ### Meta Tags

 Attach content part that gives content editors ability to manage basic meta tags (inspired by [metatags.io](https://metatags.io)).